gangdong/gangdong.github.io/_posts/2019-03-27-Web-jekyll-installation.markdown

 categories: Web
 published: true
 ---
-In my last article, I have introduced how to create a blog based on Github pages, open it [Here]() if you haven't read it.<br>
+In my last article, I have introduced how to create a blog based on Github pages, open it [here]() if you haven't read it.<br>
-This page will give a brief introduction about Jekyll and its installation.
+Following this page will give a brief introduction about Jekyll and its installation.

-###Jekyll
+### Jekyll
 Jekyll is a simple and free blog generation tool, similar to WordPress.
 But it's very different from WordPress because Jekyll is just a tool for generating static web pages and does not need database support.
 But it can work with third-party services, such as Disqus.
 The key is that Jekyll can be deployed on GitHub free of charge and can bind its own domain name.

 As a static site generator, Jekyll provides many advantages, For example, a website constructed by Jekyll will get a faster page speed over a dynamic, database driven site.